Raccoon trapped after biting 2 women in Fort Lauderdale

 One of the victims said the animal surprised her while she was outside doing yardwork.

-“I was clipping, raking leaves here … He came through the bushes, growling and angry and just grabbed me,” she said.
+“I was clipping, raking leaves here … He came through the bushes, growling and angry and just grabbed and didn’t let go,” she said.

-The resident said she tried to defend herself with the tool in her hand.
+The resident said she tried to defend herself with the gardening tool in her hand.

 “Luckily, I had the clippers in my hand, and I hit him very hard,” she said.
 “Otherwise, I would not have gotten rid of him.
 He was so determined.”

+FLFR Battalion Chief Stephen Gollan said the furry trespasser was not ready to give up.

+“The raccoon was so crazy that, as the lady retreated back into the house to call for help, the raccoon actually followed her all the way to the door and even pawed at the door trying to get in,” he said.

-FLFR Battalion Chief Stephen Gollan said this was the second call they received.
+Gollan said this was the second call they received.
 Both attacks unfolded under similar circumstances.

 “This morning we received a call one street over for a lady who had been bitten by a raccon,” he said.
 “She was out in her yard doing normal maintenance around the yard when the raccoon came up and attacked her.”